SysKitTeam/docs-point/releases/cloud/point-2023-11-02-release-note.md

 ## Improvements & Bug Fixes

 * **Improved how changes in policy settings are handled**.
 You can expect clearer messages on what will happen when you decide to modify existing governance policies.
 Here is a summary of policy updates and expected results:
     * **Modifying detection options for policies** (e.g. changing the minimum number of required owners) **is applied within 24 hours**.
 Previously detected vulnerabilities and tasks will be examined again and closed if the workspace no longer violates the defined parameters.
-All other workspaces will be checked again, vulnerabilities will be detected, and tasks created if needed.
+All workspaces will be checked again, vulnerabilities will be detected, and tasks created if needed.
+    * **Turning on the task delegation for the first time results in tasks being created and emails being sent** within 24 hours.
+    * **Modifying the task delegation options**, in case the task delegation is already enabled for a policy, results in new options being applied to future vulnerabilities.
+Existing tasks stay the same.
+        * **Hint**!
+If you want to apply new task delegation options to all tasks, turn off task delegation - which will close all existing tasks - and turn it on again, which will create new tasks with new settings applied.
     * **Turning off the task delegation results in the closing of previously opened tasks**.
 You will continue to see the detected vulnerabilities on the Security and Compliance dashboard even though the related tasks are closed.
-Modifying the task delegation options will be applied to future detections of policy mismatches.
-Existing tasks stay the same.

 * **The Copy user permissions action was enhanced**!
 Before, when adding members to private channels in Microsoft Teams, the action would often result in an error for users recently added to the Azure Active Directory.